valllabh/domain-scan/README.md

 ## Limitations

-- Requires subfinder and httpx to be installed and available in PATH
+- Requires subfinder and httpx to be installed manually and available in PATH
 - TLS certificate analysis limited to domains with valid SSL/TLS certificates
 - SSL certificate keyword filtering may exclude domains from shared certificates that don't match organizational keywords
 - HTTP scanning limited to specified ports